Under Armour may put NYC flagship store on ice, restructure

 BALTIMORE (AP) — Under Armour is plunging in premarket trading after the company said it anticipates a big financial hit from the viral outbreak in China and saying separately that it may need to restructure this year at a cost of hundreds of millions of dollars.

 The athletic gear company anticipates the virus outbreak in China will drag first-quarter sales down by $50 million to $60 million.
-It’s also looking at pre-tax charges this year of between $325 million to $425 related to restructuring.
+It’s also looking at pre-tax charges this year of between $325 million to $425 million related to restructuring.
 The company said Tuesday that it may scuttle the opening of its flagship store in New York City.

-The Baltimore company swung to a loss of $15.3 million in the final quarter of 2019, or 3 cents per share in the fourth quarter.
+The Baltimore company swung to a loss of $15.3 million in the final quarter of 2019, or 3 cents per share.
 Its adjusted profit was 10 cents per share, meeting the expectations of analysts polled by Zacks Investment Research.
 But its revenue of $1.44 billion was just short of Wall Street projections.

-Under Armour Inc. expects full-year revenue to be down at a low single-digit percent compared to a year ago.
+Under Armour Inc. expects fiscal full-year revenue to be down at a low single-digit percent compared to a year ago.
 Earnings are forecast between 10 cents and 13 cents per share.

+Under Armour had been an unparalleled success story in its early years and gone head-to-head with Nike, which had dominated the sports gear market for years.

+After its founding by then 24-year-old Kevin Plank in 1996, Under Armour reported explosive numbers, including 26 straight quarters with sales growth of 20% or more.

 —————-